AGAcoin/AGAcoin.github.io/README.md

 ## Welcome to AGAcoin

-AGAcoin is an open source peer-to-peer Litecoin-derived cryptocurrency for the [Commodore Amiga](https://en.wikipedia.org/wiki/Amiga) community and others.
+AGAcoin is an open source peer-to-peer Litecoin-derived cryptocurrency intended to benefit the [Commodore Amiga](https://en.wikipedia.org/wiki/Amiga) community and others.
 Originally known as Amigacoin, the project is undergoing a community resurgence, so the information on this page is subject to change.

 ### Coin Specifications